Kshitij031998/alexa-skills-kit-states-java/README.md

 ## 3) Create an instance of your model
 So you got your POJO model and also your preferred state handler.
 They now need to get introduced to each other.
-The most convenient way is to instantiate your model with help of the state handler.
-Of course you can construct your model as you like and set the handler later on.
+The most convenient way is to instantiate your model with the help of the state handler.
+Of course, you can construct your model as you like and set the handler later on.
 ```java
 final User bob = handler.createModel(User.class, "Bob");